brimdata/super/book/src/super-sql/intro.md

 {x:2}
 {x:3}
 ```
-As with SQL table names, `this` is optional can be omitted when the context
+As with SQL table names, `this` is optional can be omitted, i.e.,
-is unambiguous, e.g.,
 ```
 values {x:1}, {x:2}, {x:3} | select x
 ```
+produces the same result.

 ### Strong Typing